about

 style [stahyl] an elegant, fashionable, or luxurious mode of living

-car•rot [kar-uht] something promised as a lure or incentive
+car•rot [karuht] something promised as a lure or incentive

 style carrot: a morsel of chic design

-MarniKatzheadshoti am a freelance writer living in boston, obsessed and affected by the aesthetics of life. i got my professional start in the fashion closet of rolling stone magazine. but the true birth of my passion for combining pictures and text began at age twelve, in the basement of my childhood home in connecticut. there, perched on the modular sofa under a disco ball from the previous decade, i carefully crafted copy to accompany the fashion photos i had my sister snap. i can still see my favorite shot (though the actual image is long gone), of me, in a silky (read, polyester) dress with a swingy skirt (purchased for my cousin’s bat mitvah), sitting prettily at our bamboo bar, champagne glass in hand.
+Marni Elyse Katz Is StyleCarroti am a writer and editor living in boston, obsessed and affected by the aesthetics of life. i got my professional start in the fashion closet of rolling stone magazine. but the true start of my passion for combining pictures and text began at age twelve, in the basement of my childhood home in connecticut. it was there, perched on the modular sofa under a disco ball from the previous decade, that i crafted copy to accompany the fashion photos i had my sister snap. i can still see my favorite shot of myself in a silky (read, polyester) dress with a swingy skirt (purchased for a cousin’s bat mitvah), sitting prettily at our bamboo bar, (empty) champagne glass in hand.

 i learned the real ins and outs of publishing during my three years as an editor at a travel magazine, then subjected myself to a year of terror as a model editor at a women’s magazine. (no, it’s not like the devil wears prada. it’s worse.) i was living my dream. in the mid-’90s i flitted from one fashion show to the next, explaining that the internet was the next big thing. not a tech savvy bunch, but they played along.

-then, real life hit and i moved from nyc to dc, had two babies (both with carrot colored hair), retired my aol screen name (stylexpert) and cashed in my stock options to help finance the renovation of our 1918 bungalow. life began anew. forget fashion. it was all about hearth and home. glossy design tears, colorful paint palettes, nubby fabric swatches, little squares of smooth corian. being surrounded by good design on all sides, above, and below, was essential to a good life.
+then, real life hit and i moved from nyc to dc, had two babies (both with carrot-colored hair), retired my aol screen name (stylexpert) and cashed in my stock options to help finance the renovation of our 1918 bungalow. life began anew. forget fashion. it was all about hearth and home. glossy design tears, colorful paint palettes, nubby fabric swatches, little squares of smooth corian. being surrounded by good design on all sides, above, and below, was essential to a good life.

 life is but a dream.